Wearing Wigs (for long-haired people)

 Braids: You'll want to use more than one braid in order to avoid having a big lump in one spot on your head.
 Do 2 or more braids, coil them flat on your head so that they create as little bulk as possible (making sure they're spread around evenly), then pin them in place using hairpins, not bobbypins.

 Make pin-curls around the margin of the hair, most importantly at the temples.
 These will serve to secure your wig.

 Then with the rest of your hair, twist the hair loosely into a spiral covering the back of the head, and use snap clips liberally to hold the hair in place.
 This works best if your hair is fine and smooth, as opposed to very poofy.
 Then put on your wig cap and you're ready for your wig!

 How to use hairpins

 This is another question I get asked a lot.
 Unlike bobbypins, which only work when they can close completely and hold small pieces of hair flat, hairpins are shaped like a "U" or "V" and work using opposing forces.
 Bobbypins, on the other hand, are so named because they were invented to hold small bits of hair smooth on the short 'bob' hairstyles of the 1920s.
-Bobbypins are almost useless for securing long hair, while I can secure my knee-length hair in a bun using only a few hairpins.
+Bobbypins don't work well when they can't close tightly, so they are almost useless for securing long hair.
+Conversely I can secure my knee-length hair in a bun using only a a couple of hairpins.

 It works the same way to secure a wig; you insert the pin through the wig into your hair underneath, then scoop upwards and finish with the pin flat against your head.
 Use several pins around the edges of your wig, and even a heavy wig should stay secure all day.